nazar256/combine-mcp/README.md

 ### Configure the aggregator in Cursor

 Now in Cursor config you may leave the only one MCP server - aggregator.
-The config may look like this (assuming you have `combine-mcp` binary is instlaled your PATH and you have `~/.config/mcp/config.json` file):
+The config may look like this (assuming you have `combine-mcp` binary is installed in your PATH and you have `~/.config/mcp/config.json` file):

 ```json
 {